Phyllis Friend: Honours/awards

 For her services to nursing she was created a Commander of the Order of the British Empire in 1972 and a Dame Commander of the Order of the British Empire in 1980.
 She was made a Fellow of the Royal College of Nursing in 1980.

 Dame Phyllis Friend Award

 The Dame Phyllis Friend Award is awarded annually in recognition of the work of nurses using information and communications technology to support care.
-It results from an extremely kind donation by Dame Phyllis herself to the Nursing Specialist Group, part of the Health Informatics Forum of the British Computer Society.
+It results from a donation by Dame Phyllis herself to the Nursing Specialist Group, part of the Health Informatics Forum of the British Computer Society.

+Death

+Friend died on 24 June 2013 in Princess Alexandra Hospital, Harlow after a long period of ill health.